PriyanshuIITGHY2006/priyanshuiitghy2006.github.io/src/data/blogs/pbds-vs-fenwick-cache-tle.md

 3625 ms, inside the 4000 ms limit.
 The algorithmic complexity didn't change from the first attempt, so the difference has to come from somewhere else.

-:::spoiler Part 6 — Why the Fenwick tree passes: same math, different constant
+ Part 6 — Why the Fenwick tree passes: same math, different constant

 The Fenwick tree does the *same number* of "logical steps" as the PBDS tree — for $n=2000$, tree height was $\approx 44$ for the big structure and $\approx 22$ for the small one, and a Fenwick tree over the same number of elements needs the same $\lceil \log_2(\text{size}) \rceil$ iterations per `add`/`query`, since each step strips off the lowest set bit.
 The total operation count $T_{\text{total}} = 3n^2+n \approx 12$ million and total "step" count $\approx 4.4 \times 10^8$ are essentially identical to before.